vpfaulkner/vpfaulkner.github.io/_posts/2015-05-08-basic-logging-in-ruby.md

 logger.info("Processing job #{job.id}")
 {% endhighlight %}

 Seems simple enough.
-One thing worth noting is the info log level.
+As you can see this log is at the info log level.
 You will need to ensure there is a consistent approach among your team towards how you will all handle log levels but some general rules of thumb for the various levels are as follows:

 * Debug - This is the lowest level and is oftentimes not even turned on in production which means these log lines will not be run.
-Used for normal and insignificant occurrences in your application; if I want to simply expose a variable in a log I would use this.
+Use for normal and insignificant occurrences in your application.
+If I want to simply expose a variable in a log I would use this.

 * Info - These should still be "normal" occurrences in your application but more significant ones.
 Perhaps an hourly cron-job ran that you want to take note of.